pub-calculator-io/factoring-calculator/readme.md

-# Factoring Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Factoring Calculator Widget for WordPress

 The factoring calculator finds all factors and factor pairs of positive and negative numbers.
 Factor calculator finds divisors of non-zero integers.